 Pregnancy is an exciting and stressful time for many mothers.
 It is important to realize that now is the time to start setting your baby up for success in their development.
 Proper nutrition — for both mom and baby — is of the utmost importance to ensure that both of you are healthy and happy.
-This is why gelatin-free prenatal vitamins are essential for Muslim expecting mothers.
+This is why gelatin-free prenatal vitamins or halal prenatal vitamins are essential for Muslim expecting mothers.
 Prenatal vitamins give you and your little ones a healthy dose of all the nutrients needed, and may not be getting, in your everyday diet.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost to you.
 Please read the full disclosure for more information.